 Anna shook her head sane.
 What kind of life would that be?
 She was at war with herself over it.
 Surely an existence in the dark, even one in the black dullness of the cavern would be better by far than remaining in the house during the events that were surely just weeks, possibly mere days away from unfolding?
 In despair, she let her head sank into her hands.
 She had no idea what to do.

 Thinking about that tunnel again gave her another pause for thought.
 She had not told Mark, knowing he would never agree, but she had been secretly planning on bringing her two cats along.
 She knew it was sentimental, but she couldn’t bear the thought of leaving them behind.
 She had already decided to put them both into one carrier.
-A bit of a squeeze but that wouldn’t hurt them for the short time they’d be in there.
-She was not planning on taking much food along for them, they were perfectly well enough equipped to hunt for their own food, or eat scraps if need be.
+A bit of a squeeze but they’d have to put up with it.
+She was not planning on taking much food along for them, they were perfectly well enough equipped to hunt for their own food, or they could eat scraps if need be.
 She could not abandon them.

 But she wondered about how easy it would be to get the carrier through the narrowest point.
 She went to rummage in a drawer and found a tape measure to measure the height of the carrier.
 It was seventeen inches tall.
 Picturing the tunnel again she thought about it.
 Was it seventeen inches high?
 She didn’t think so.
 Fifteen inches, possibly the slightest fraction more, but seventeen?
 That felt like too much of a stretch.

 She cupped her face once more as misery and frustration washed over her.
-She should have taken along the tape measure with her.
+She should have taken along the tape measure with her earlier, she should have checked.
 But she had not.
-Anyway part of her knew if she had been able to control her fear and stop to take measurements in the middle of the narrow tunnel, Mark would have wondered what she was planning, which would have led to the confrontation she wanted to avoid as long as possible.
+Anyway, it had been impossible to contain her fear.
+There was no way she could have stopped to take measurements in the middle of that narrow tunnel on top of that.
+And anyway, Mark would have wondered what she was planning, which would have led to the confrontation she wanted to avoid as long as possible.

-Shaking these thoughts away, she realised they just weren’t prepared enough and the realisation terrified her.
+Shaking these thoughts away, she realised now they just weren’t prepared enough and the knowledge terrified her.
 She saw for the first time the enormity of what they were planning to do.
 They were not ready.
 All they had fixed was the date they planned to leave.
 They had fixed on the following evening, simply because it didn’t seem safe to wait any longer.
-But apart from this they had nothing.
-She had made lists of things to take, but there had not been time for discussion, and discussion was needed as she did not trust herself to anticipate everything that might be needed, nor had they started to gather these items together yet.
+But apart from this they had nothing organised.
+She had made lists of things to take, but there had not been time for discussion, but they need to discuss was they needed.
+She couldn’t trust herself to anticipate everything they had to take.
+They hadn’t even started to gather these items together.